Have questions? We’ve got your answers!

 Do you have interviews?

-No, interviews are not required; however, if you wish to schedule an interview in order to meet with faculty or students, please contact the Admission Office.
+No, interviews are not required for Masters Programs; however, if you wish to schedule an interview in order to meet with faculty or students, please contact the Admission Office.
+All Doctoral programs may choose to use interviews as part of the admissions review process.

 Do you admit students in the Winter term?

 We do not have a Winter term.
-We only admit degree seeking students for the Spring and Fall terms.
+We only admit degree seeking students for the Fall terms.
 Certificate/Non-degree are admitted Spring, Summer and Fall semesters.
-International applications will reviewed for the fall semester only unless the applicant is enrolled in US college or university.
+International applicants will be reviewed for the fall semester only unless the applicant is enrolled in US college or university.
+Doctoral applicants and International applicants will be reviewed for the fall semester only.

-Can I visit the UT School of Public Health?
+Can I visit the UTHealth School of Public Health?

 Yes.
 If you would like to make an appointment for a campus tour, please contact the Office of Student Affairs, at 713-500-9032 or email firstname.lastname@example.org.
 Our office hours are 8am - 5pm, Monday through Friday.
 Open House days are also held throughout the year in March, June, and October.
 See the section on personal statements for additional information.